-To send flowers in memory of Lois Bemberger, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Lois Bemberger, please visit our Heartfelt Sympathies Store.

 Born in Colorado and raised in Nebraska, Lois called Missouri her home for over 70 years.
 Due to failing health, she relocated to Springfield, Missouri, in 2013 to live closer to her daughter; however, her heart remained in Jefferson City.